-When it comes to introducing new books to Walker, we do have to do slow introductions.
+We do have to do slow introductions when introducing new books to Walker.
 Walker is autistic and currently five years old.
-He loves to be read to, but only of stories, he has heard before.
-So, if we want to read a new story, we have to first start by just leaving the Book where he can see it.
+He loves to be read to, but only of stories he has heard before.
+So, if we want to read a new story, we have to start by just leaving the Book where he can see it.

-Next, I read it aloud to myself while in the room to him.
-I make sure that I do not tell him I am reading to him.
-From there, I show him the book cover and talk about what I see by introducing books that have his name in them like “Where are you Robot Walker?”, it helps him feel more connected right away.
+Next, I read it aloud to him while in the room.
+I ensure I do not tell him I am reading to him.
+From there, I show him the book cover and talk about what I see by introducing books with his name, like “Where are you, Robot Walker?” it helps him feel more connected right away.
 Finally, we introduce the book as a second book during our daily reading time.

 There are many personalized books available these days.
-However, not all of them teach stories that are important to growth and education.
+However, not all of them teach stories important to growth and education.
 I love it when I can find books that are social stories and personalized.
-“Where are you Robot Walker?” was a perfect book to help him understand emotions, his meltdowns, and teach others about how others process their emotions.
+“Where are you, Robot Walker?” was a perfect book to help him understand emotions and his meltdowns and teach others how others process their emotions.